 Silver jewelry can be polished with any commercial polishing cloth.
-I don't recommend liquid cleaners as this will remove the detail oxidation.
+I don't recommend liquid dipping cleaners for my pieces.
+It will remove the detail oxidation, the dark areas.

-For the pieces with multiple stones I would say be careful.
+For the pieces with gem stones I would say be careful.
 Like take off the rings when you wash dishes.
 Keep your jewelry away from clorox or chlorine, especially silver.
-It affect the alloys in the metals.
+It affects the alloys in the metals.
 Don't use paper towels to clean as they scratch the metal.
 Use a very soft cloth or use a toothbrush very gently in the crevices.